Tag

 Oman’s coastal proximity has had a significant impact on its cuisine, and seafood plays an essential role in Omani culinary traditions.
 The seafood in Oman is diverse and fresh, and it is often prepared in traditional ways that have been passed down through generations.
 Shuwa and Machboos are just two examples of the delicious seafood dishes that are popular in Omani cuisine.
 So, the next time you’re in Oman, make sure to try some of the country’s seafood dishes and experience the unique flavors and aromas of Omani cuisine.

-Dates: The Sweetest Staple of Omani Cuisine
+Introduction: The History and Culture of Omani Cuisine

 Introduction to Omani snacks